for your injuries.

 - That the malpractice committed by the physician caused your injuries.
 The negligence of the doctor must have been the proximate cause of the patient's injuries.

 - That you have documented damages.
 Damages in a medical malpractice case include pain & suffering, lost wages and reimbursement of medical expenses.
+Our Bergen County medical malpractice attorneys will pursue all the damages to which you are entitled.

 You will be required to retain a medical expert to provide an Affidavit of Merit in order to proceed with your case.NJ Legal Malpractice Statute of Limitations